GMMan/punitapichan-notes/README.md

 See `Calibration.asm` from the IDE for what the fields mean.

 In practice, the last dword is the address of the entry point.
-Note that in u'nSP the vector table starts at 0x00fff5 by default, and after the flash is mapped the vector table from flash occupies the same space.
+Note that in µ'nSP the vector table starts at 0x00fff5 by default, and after the flash is mapped the vector table from flash occupies the same space.

 #### Firmware